document-translate/stenciljs/src/docs/components/reactive-data.md

   // Apply @Watch() for the component's `numberContainer` member.
   // Whenever `numberContainer` changes, this method will fire.
-  @Watch('numberContainer')
+  @Watch("numberContainer")
   watchStateHandler(newValue: NumberContainer, oldValue: NumberContainer) {
-    console.log('The old value of numberContainer is: ', oldValue);
+    console.log("The old value of numberContainer is: ", oldValue);
-    console.log('The new value of numberContainer is: ', newValue);
+    console.log("The new value of numberContainer is: ", newValue);
   }

   connectedCallback() {